-Nuclear level density data are available for many nuclei, but most calculations are performed for nuclei with $A \ge 20$.
+Nuclear level density data are available for many nuclei, but most calculations are performed for nuclei with $A \ge 20$ .
 Most calculations utilize realistic single particle levels.
 Accordingly, shell effects are incorporated into these calculations.
-The only residual interaction is a pairing force, and the calculations lead to approximate nuclear energy level densities.
+The only residual interaction is a pairing force, and the calculations lead to approximate nuclear densities.
 These approaches or other approximate calculations have not been extended to theoretical superheavy nuclei.

-Previous work investigated superheavy nuclei including the Z=204 A=610 system X(610, $204{7}^{2,3}$, X(636, 204)^{4,5}, X(692, 214)^{4,6}, X(730, 226)^{7,8}, X(766, 242)^{7,9}, and X(888, 274)^{10,11}.
-Such an extension is important because superheavy nuclei, such as X(926, 282)12 represent an endpoint for energy level density measurements.
-In addition, the X(926, 282) system is more than three times as heavy as any known nucleus.
-Previous efforts investigated the other extreme in level systematics by evaluating the 4He system13.
+Previous work investigated superheavy nuclei including the Z=204 A=610 system X(610, $204^{2,3}$ , X(636, 204), and X(692, 214).
+Such an extension is important because superheavy nuclei, such as X(692, 214) represent an endpoint for density measurements, because this system is about twice as heavy as any known nucleus.
+Previous efforts investigated the other extreme in level systematics by evaluating the He system.